 So I decided to attend a training program to learn on the basics of kayak fishing and build up on that.
 I had never been happier to finally take the real first steps into a world I enjoy and love.

-Over the years, I have tried and tested different types of kayaks in different fishing location in and around Dallas, Texas.
+Over the years, I have tried and tested different types of kayaks in different fishing location in and around Austin, Texas.
 From sit in to sit on kayaks, from the entry level kayaks to the best in the market under $1,500.

 With all the kayaking, my skills and techniques handling the paddles, anchors and kayaks improved immensely.
 Unfavorable environmental conditions were and still are opportune to honing my skillset.
 The varying weather conditions challenged me to quickly adjust to survive to enjoy another fishing opportunity.
 There are several tips and tricks to survive ugly weather, aside from fishing with a buddy or letting someone know where you are.